CSS code surgery as a universal construction

 where the light dots indicate the graph morphisms.
 As $\vartheta$ is cocontinuous this pushout exists also in $\Chains$.
 There, it represents a merge of two binary classical codes, although we can consider a binary linear code to just be a CSS code without any $Z$ measurements.
 As a consequence, we have two initial codes with $P_X$ having maximal weights 1 each, and the merged code has maximal weight 4.
 Evidently, one can scale this with the size of the input graphs: here, the input graphs each have 3 edges, but if there are graphs with $m$ edges each (and weight 1) and the apex with $m$ vertices (and weight 0) then the pushout graph will have maximal weight $m+1$.
 As a consequence the family of pushout graphs as $m$ scales is not bounded above by a constant, and so the corresponding family of codes is not LDPC.

 \begin{conjec} Let

-be a monic span in $\Chains$, and let $Q_\bullet$ be the pushout chain complex of this monic span.
+be a basis-preserving monic span in $\Chains$, and let $Q_\bullet$ be the pushout chain complex of this monic span.
 Further, let the monic span be a representative of a family of monic spans which are parameterised by some $n\in \N$, and let $A_\bullet$, $C_\bullet$ and $D_\bullet$ be the $Z$-type complexes of quantum LDPC codes.
-Then $(Q_\bullet, Q_\bullet^*)$ is also LDPC. \end{conjec} Formulating this conjecture properly requires specifying what it means for a monic span to be parameterised.
-The above conjecture is clearly not an if and only if, as balanced products are not pushouts of monic spans.
+Then $(Q_\bullet, Q^\bullet)$ is also LDPC. \end{conjec} Formulating this conjecture properly requires specifying what it means for a monic span to be parameterised.

 Lastly, taking pushouts evidently preserves neither homologies nor code distances, as easy examples with lattice surgery demonstrate.
 Moreover, we do not know of a way of giving bounds on these quantities for general pushouts, although again we suspect it should be easier for monic spans.